-Having practiced law for over 11 years in both the public and private sectors, I have learned that professionalism must always be job one and I have made it the cornerstone of my practice and business.
+Having practiced law for nearly 20 years in both the public and private sectors, I have learned that professionalism must always be job one and I have made it the cornerstone of my practice and business.
 I believe that to be effective, the attorney must be readily available to the client.
-I pride myself on the fact that rarely does a phone call or email from a client go unanswered for more than 24 hours.
+The most common complaint I hear about most lawyers is that the client can never get in touch with the lawyer.
+I recognize this and strive to make myself available to clients as much as possible.
 I recognize that regardless of whether a case is large or small by comparison, every case is a significant matter to the client and requires the utmost attention.
-I am committed to presenting clients with solutions to their problems that make common and financial sense whether that entails formal litigation, informal mediation, or simply speaking on one’s behalf outside of a courtroom.
-I do my best to educate my clients about their situation so that they then have the tools to make effective and informed decisions.
+I am committed to presenting clients with solutions to their problems that make both common and financial sense whether that entails formal litigation, informal mediation, or simply speaking on one’s behalf outside of the courtroom.
+I often tell clients that they are in charge of their cases; the client makes the big decisions and it is my job to make sure that the client is making informed choices.
+I do my best to educate my clients about their situation so that they then have the tools to make those effective and informed decisions.
 I may not always be able to tell you what you want to hear, but you will always be aware of the realities of whatever circumstances have brought you to my office.

 Passion and Compassion: